They say a spoonful of sugar helps the medicine go down, but most would like their medicine to be sugar-free and without

 3 - Ora Organic Plant-Based Protein Powder

-Ora Organic is a little different from the rest of the protein powders on this list.
-While they’ve tried to streamline their ingredients lists to be as simple, clean, and straightforward as possible, Ora has gone the other way.
+Ora Organic stands out among the protein powders I've tried.
+While they’ve tried to streamline their ingredient lists to be as simple, clean, and straightforward as possible, Ora has gone the other way.

 They’ve seemingly chucked everything they possibly can into this vegan protein powder.

 Don’t worry, there’s nothing artificial, and as the name implies, it’s all sourced from whole organic foods with specific benefits.

 Ora Organic wanted to make a superfood protein blend from 20 different ingredients coming together to boast a complete amino acid profile as well as delivering 22 grams of protein and just 1 gram of sugar.